Top quark effects in composite vector pair production at the LHC: Same-sign di-lepton and tri-lepton events

 \section{Same-sign di-lepton and tri-lepton events}

 Since the composite vectors decay mainly into $WW$ or $WZ$, with branching ratio very close to 1, the final state obtained from the vector pair production via gluon fusion will have four SM gauge bosons.
-Considering only the $e$ and $\mu$ leptons coming from the $W$ decays, the following table which shows the cumulative branching ratios for at least two same-sign leptons and three leptons in the $V^0V^0$ charge configuration, is obtained:
+Considering only the $e$ and $\mu$ leptons coming from the $W$ decays, the Table \ref{BR}, which shows the cumulative branching ratios for at least two same-sign leptons and three leptons in the $V^0V^0$ charge configuration, is obtained.

-Using the values of the cumulative branching ratios given in Table \ref{BR} and reference integrated luminosity of $\int\mathcal{L}dt=100~\text{fb}^{-1}$ for the LHC, the total number of same sign di-lepton and tri-lepton events is obtained and shown in Table \ref{events}.
+Using the values of the cumulative branching ratios given in Table \ref{BR} and reference integrated luminosity of $\int\mathcal{L}dt=100~\text{fb}^{-1}$ for the LHC, the total number of same-sign di-lepton and tri-lepton events is obtained and shown in Table \ref{events}.

 These numbers of multilepton events are comparable to those obtained from the decay of composite vector pairs produced via Drell-Yan anihilation.
 The numbers of multilepton events from the decay of composite vector pairs produced via Drell-Yan anihilation, which are independent on the $G_V$ coupling, are given in \cite{Barbieri:2010}.
-Since the vector pair production cross sections via gluon fusion mechanism have a quadratic dependence on $d^2$, deviations of the parameter $d$ from $d=1$ will lead to a significant increase on the numbers of multilepton events.
-To see if these events can be made emerge from the SM background, a careful study beyond the scope of this work has to be made.
-This study should include a detailed analysis with a high cut on the scalar sum $H_t$ of all the transverse momenta and of the missing energy in each event probably playing a crucial role.
+Since the vector pair production cross sections via the gluon fusion mechanism have a quadratic dependence on $d^2$, deviations of the parameter $d$ from $d=1$ will lead to a significant increase on the numbers of multilepton events.
+Tables \ref{bk2levents} and \ref{bk3levents} show the numbers of same-sign di-lepton and tri-lepton events and the estimation of the corresponding backgrounds.
+These backgrounds were computed using ALPGEN.
+The signals corresponding to same-sign di-lepton and tri-lepton events are hidden from the large backgrounds $t\bar{t}W$ and $HH$, whose corresponding number of events are two orders of magnitude larger than those corresponding to the signals.
+Therefore, the signals are very difficult to detect at colliders, since they are very suppressed by a factor $10^{-2}$ with respect to the $t\bar{t}W$ and $HH$ backgrounds.
+This explains why a heavy composite vector pair has not been seen at the LHC.
+Kinematical cuts on final-state leptons and jets have to be imposed to reduce the backgrounds.
+This will require interfacing ALPGEN to HERWIG which will provide an analysis of the full final state including a high cut on the scalar sum, $H_t$, of all the transverse momenta and of the missing energy in each event.
+It would also be interesting to extend the model by including a fourth quark generation and vector-like quarks and study their effects on the vector pair production at the LHC.
+This is beyond the scope of this work and is left for future studies.